 The protocol enforces a hard cap of 21 million BTC, not as a policy that can be reversed but as a mathematical rule baked into the consensus code.
 Changing it would require near-universal coordination from thousands of independent nodes across dozens of countries simultaneously rewriting the rules.
 That has never happened.
 It is not going to happen.

 Beyond the cap, Bitcoin's issuance is pre-programmed and declining.
 After the April 2024 halving new Bitcoin enters circulation at roughly 0.85% annually, less than the rate of any major fiat money supply growth in the last decade.
 The next halving arrives around 2028, dropping issuance to approximately 0.42% annually.
-The schedule is public, immutable, and operates without any human authority deciding the rate.
+The schedule is public, immutable, and runs without any human authority deciding the rate.

 Inflation proved the point